-Admissions to Fieldwork and Program Final Exam Date: March 21, 2024 (Thursday) Paperwork for both the FW and Program Final Exam is due March 8, 2024 (Friday) Admissions to Fieldwork ExamTime: 10:00 AM until 3:00 PM EASTERN STANDARD TIME.
 Program Final Exam Time: 10:00 AM until 2:00 PM EASTERN STANDARD TIME.
-Both the Spring and Summer graduation dates are included under Spring 2024 deadlines.
+Both the Spring and Summer graduation dates are included under the Spring 2025 deadlines.
 Why?
 The university does not have a separate deadline for summer graduation.
-Thus, the Internal Program Final Exam will be given on March 8, 2024 for both Spring and Summer graduations.
-Please see Spring and Summer 2024 May and August Graduation Dates for more clarification if needed.
-NOTE: FW Exam Program Application and documentation for disability accommodations if you are taking the FW Exam should be given to Phyllis C. Bates (pcbate2@uky.edu).
+Thus, the Internal Program Final Exam will be given on March 20, 2025 for both Spring and Summer graduations.
+Please see the university Spring and Summer 2025 May and August Graduation Dates for more clarification if needed.

+NOTE: FW Exam Application and documentation for disability accommodations if you are taking the FW Exam should be sent to Lori Hunley at Lori.hunley@uky.edu.
 Final Exam Program Application, Disability accommodation should go to Denise Stewart (denise.stewart@uky.edu).
 Additionally, confirmation (i.e., a confirmation email from CRC or NCE Exam indicating you are signed up to take or have taken either the CRC, or NCE) for the CRC or NCE exam should be sent to Denise Stewart (denise.stewart@uky.edu).
-ALL necessary paperwork for FW and Program Final Exam including program application, disability accommodations, and the CRC/NCE confirmation email is due on March 8, 2024.
+ALL necessary paperwork for FW and Program Final Exam, including program application, disability accommodations, and the CRC/NCE confirmation email is due on September 27, 2024 for the fall semester 2024, and March 7, 2025 for Spring and Summer Semesters.
 To take the NCE, you must be a well-advanced graduate student (75% of course work completed) in a counseling program that has been accredited by the CACREP or housed within a regionally accredited institution.
 Thus, we would like to encourage all CRC and CMHC students who would like to take either of these two external program exams as an option for the Internal Program Final Exam, to sign-up at the beginning of the semester they intend to graduate.
-You do not have to take the internal program final exam if you are scheduled to take either the CRC or NCE BY THE DEADLINE MEANS YOU WILL BE TAKING THE PROGRAM FINAL EXAM BY DEFAULT.
+You do not have to take the internal program final exam if you are scheduled to take either the CRC or the NCE exam.
+NOT SUBMITTING A CONFIRMATION EMAIL TO TAKE THE CRC OR NCE BY THE DEADLINE MEANS YOU WILL BE TAKING THE PROGRAM FINAL EXAM BY DEFAULT.